FeldrinH/exerciser/README.md

 When any of these special error types are caught the system does not exit.
 Instead the error is shown on screen and the simulation is paused (`tick` is no longer called).
 Note that `draw` is still called even when the simulation is paused.

+There are some useful keybinds available in the simulation window:

+* R - restart the simulation
+* P - pause the simulation
+* S - step the simulation (advance by one frame; if not paused pauses the simulation)

 ## Minimum Python version

 This libarary should support Python 3.8 and above.